When we formally launched our blog, TheSmokies.com – a regional travel blog – in April 2020 we had no idea what we were doing.

 But ya know what makes it less annoying?
 Money in my bank account.

 The first month we installed programmatic ads on our blog we made almost $1,500.
-In our best month, (so far) we pulled in $34,000 in ad revenue alone.
+In our best month, (so far) we pulled in $34,000.

 Popular ad networks include:

 Mediavine and AdThrive are both titans in the ad industry.